Bill13579/market_square/README.md

 - Lock-free
 - Dynamic enter/exit of readers and writers
+- Readers-are-also-writers, and new readers are dirt cheap to create
 - Reader suspension so that readers who are momentarily away can avoid holding up the cleaning of old messages
 - Batched publishing for writers, and batched read for readers
 - In-place message writing through `MaybeUninit`; you can skip intermediate struct allocation